PRESIDENTIAL TEACHER SELECTION AND RECOGNITION

 August 31, 2015 - Nomination process opens

-October 2, 2015 - Last day for qualified nominees to submit portfolios
+Sunday, October 11, 2015 (midnight) - Last day for qualified nominees to submit portfolios

 October 23, 2015 (approximate) - Selection committee selects finalists - notifications sent to all applicants